kingbonj/RomeroCookies/README.md

 A database of quotes from the Godfather of zombies - the late great **George A. Romero** - for the Unix fortune cookie.

+## Contents

-This database contains many lines of dialogue from his trilogy of the dead movies with a few personal quotes thrown in for a laugh:
+This database contains many lines of dialogue from his trilogy of the dead movies with a few personal quotes.

 1. Night of the Living Dead (1968)
 2. Dawn of the Dead (1978)